tillg/grtnr.com_src/README.md

 ### Ruby versions

+**Update 27.11.2024**: New Mac, new problems.
+After (re-)reading lots of ruby installationb guides, I decided that I only need ONE ruby version on my Mac, thus there is no need to use a ruby version manager 😉
+Therefore I use `brew install ruby`.
+The problem is, that ruby is installed _keg only_, i.e. it is not symlinked: brew does not override the system ruby, as this could break some usages.
+In order to find how to use the new, brew-installed ruby, run `brew info ruby` and follow the guide.

-Getting the right ruby version running locally can be a mess!
+**Old explanation**: Getting the right ruby version running locally can be a mess!
 Everything worked fine on my Mac, then I tried to add content 6 months later, and nothing worked anymore: The updated ruby version that I got via my usual `brew upgrade` didn't support some features that jekyll needed.

 So I went for `chruby`: A tool to _change ruby_ versions.
 Installing ruby versions so that chruby can switch between them needs `ruby-install`.
 And installing versions failed, because...
 [This stackoverflow article](https://stackoverflow.com/questions/74353384/installing-ruby-but-getting-error-linker-command-failed-with-exit-code-1) fixed it.